-The Director Options may be exercised at \$0.15 each up until the date of their expiry, being 30 June 2024.
+The Director Options may be exercised at \$0.25 each up until the date of their expiry, being 30 June 2024.
 The terms and conditions of the Directors Options are set out in Section 10.3.

-In addition to Director Options issued to Directors, 4,290,000 Existing Options have been issued to non-Director management, employees and consultants of the Company, of which 2,250,000 have an exercise price of \$0.15 and 2,040,000 of which have an exercise price of \$0.225 (Refer to Section 10.4 for the terms of the Existing Options).
+In addition to Director Options issued to Directors and the Company Secretary, 2,040,000 Existing Options have been issued to non-Director management, employees and consultants of the Company, which have an exercise price of \$0.225 (Refer to Section 10.4 for the terms of the Existing Options).